-This hearing, held on March 31, 2022, was convened as a result of the Tenant's Application for Dispute Resolution.
+This hearing was convened as a result of the Tenant's Application for Dispute Resolution.
 The Tenant applied for multiple remedies, pursuant to the Residential Tenancy Act (the "Act").

-Both sides attended the hearing and provided affirmed testimony.
+Both sides attended the hearing and provided testimony.
 All parties were provided the opportunity to present evidence orally and in written and documentary form, and to make submissions to me.